Cyber Liability

 August 16, 2024

-When one threat actor group is taken down another one appears in its place ready to devastate organizations.
-The number one cyber threat?
+When one threat actor group is taken down, another emerges to fill the void—often more sophisticated and destructive than the last.
+Today’s number one cyber threat?
 Ransomware.

 Prompt Data Recovery